jduarte/immortus/README.md

 - [ ] Ensure JS callbacks `data` is available
 - [x] Ensure gem tracking strategies have a public `completed?` method
 - [ ] consider using a custom JS class (ImmortusJob?)
+- [ ] change Immortus::Job to be a module and include instead of superclass
+- [ ] in-line tracking strategy

 Soon